Broadway legend Chita Rivera makes triumphant return in 'The Visit'

 NEW YORK Nearly 60 years after she won fame in "West Side Story," actress, dancer and singer Chita Rivera is back on Broadway as a very wealthy widow seeking revenge in "The Visit."

-The one-act musical about greed, love and retribution opened on Thursday night at the Lyceum Theater, following its debut in Chicago in 2001 and a run last summer at the Williamstown Theater Festival in Massachusetts.
+The one-act musical about greed, love and retribution opened on Thursday night at the Lyceum Theatre, following its debut in Chicago in 2001 and a run last summer at the Williamstown Theatre Festival in Massachusetts.

 It is based on the 1956 play by Swiss author and dramatist Friedrich Durrenmatt.